openequella/openequella.github.io/guides/GlossaryOfTerms.md

 **Review** - Item status for items that have re-entered a workflow in order to be checked for currency, while remaining discoverable by searches.

-**Roles** - Collection of users identified by IP address, EQUELLA context or UMS.
+**Roles** - Collection of users identified by IP address, openEQUELLA context or UMS.

 **RSS Feed** - Search results option enabling notifications to be generated when items that match a user’s search criteria are contributed or updated.
 See also Atom feed.

-**Sakai** - Third-party system that can be integrated with EQUELLA to deliver online content.
+**Sakai** - Third-party system that can be integrated with openEQUELLA to deliver online content.
 Often referred to as an LMS, CMS or VLE.

 **Scheduled Tasks plug-in** - Administration Console System Settings plug-in that configures the timing of scheduled tasks providing basic, advanced and execute now functionality.